dxe/dxesf-docs/docs/index.md

 ### 7.7.
 List of Working Groups

-The SF Bay Core must keep a list of official Working Groups, Chapter Members, Organizers and Senior Organizers.
+The SF Bay Core must keep a list of official Working Groups, Chapter Members, and Organizers.

 ## 8. Parliamentary Authority